Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 BALANCE is ***way*** more than a Website, it's a full blown Application.

-- CIP-50 Chart Board
-- Tool Tip
-- fast and responsive charts
+Presenting the infamous `Group Stave vs Leverage` Chart in Light and Dark Modes:

 {% video src="cip_50_chart_welcome_dark_mode_demo.mov" %}